ilyasben26/Bachelor-Thesis-Ilyas-2023/README.md

 pip install "git+https://github.com/facebookresearch/pytorch3d.git"
 ```
 ## Running the process
-To do, simply check the steps in `Workflow Complete.ipynb`
+To do so, simply check the steps in `Workflow Complete.ipynb`